uludag/nosql-biosets/readme.md

   ([kegg/index.py](nosqlbiosets/kegg/index.py))
   http://www.kegg.jp/kegg/download/Readme/README.kgml

-In later stages of the project we want to connect above datasets as much as possible and develop sample scripts to query individual indexes as well as connected data
+We want to connect above datasets as much as possible and aim to implement scripts with example queries for individual indexes as well as connected data

 In a separate [project](https://github.com/uludag/hspsdb-indexer) we have developed index scripts for sequence